rayringston/CPE-322/Lab 5/README.md

-# Lab 5 - Paho-MQT
+# Lab 5 - Paho-MQTT

 ## Overview
 The purpose of this lab is to farmiliarize us with two implementations of MQTT, used for transmitting messages over a network.
-In this lab we use both Mosquitto and
+In this lab we use both Mosquitto and Paho-MQTT to send messages between terminals.

 ## Installing Mosquitto
 Since my computer is running Windows, I downloaded Mosquitto from the [official website](https://mosquitto.org/download/).
 Before performing any of the tasks, I used the command ```git pull``` while in the IoT directory to ensure the files I was using were the most recent